ibm-cloud-docs/vpc/file_storage_vpc_adjustable_iops.md

 By using this feature, you can:

 * Adjust IOPS up or down by selecting a different [IOPS tier](/docs/vpc?topic=vpc-file-storage-profiles#fs-tiers).
 IOPS are adjusted within the tier.
-The degree to which IOPS can be increased is determined by the maximum allowed by the file share's [IOPS tier profile](/docs/vpc?topic=vpc-file-storage-profiles).
+The degree to which IOPS can be increased is determined by the maximum that is allowed by the file share's [IOPS tier profile](/docs/vpc?topic=vpc-file-storage-profiles).
 You can adjust IOPS for an IOPS tier based on share size or select the next profile that allows for increased performance.

     Maximum IOPS for a file share for a 3 IOPS/GB tier profile is 96,000 IOPS.
 All other profiles are capped at 48,000 IOPS.
 For 96,000 IOPS to be realized, a single file share must be accessed by multiple virtual server instances.
-A single file share accessed by one instance is limited to 48,000 IOPS.
+A single file share that is accessed by one instance is limited to 48,000 IOPS.
     {: note}

 * Adjust IOPS within a [custom IOPS profile](/docs/vpc?topic=vpc-file-storage-profiles#custom) band.
 The IOPS range within a custom band is based on the file share size.
-For example, for a file share that's 25 GB, you can increase IOPS anywhere from 100-1,000 IOPS.
+For example, for a file share that's 25 GB, you can increase IOPS anywhere in the range 100-1,000 IOPS.
 If you later [increase the size of a file share](/docs/vpc?topic=vpc-file-storage-expand-capacity) to the next highest band, you can increase the IOPS again.

-* Adjust IOPS from an IOPS tier profile to a customer profile.
-In this case, the file share size restricts the custom band you select.
+* Adjust IOPS from an IOPS tier profile to a custom profile.
+In this case, the file share size restricts the custom band that you select.
 For example, if you're adjusting IOPS for file share based on a 3 IOPS/GB profile and it's 12,000 GB, you can adjust the IOPS because a custom profile allows file shares up to 16,000 GB.
 If the file share size is more than 16,000 GB, you can't adjust the IOPS.
 IOPS tier maximum sizes are 32,000 GB for 3 IOPS/GB, 9,600 GB for 5 IOPS/GB, and 4,800 GB for 10 IOPS/GB.
-When moving from a tiered profile to a custom profile, billing is update based on the specified IOPS.
+When you move from a tiered profile to a custom profile, billing is update based on the specified IOPS.

-* Adjust IOPS from a custom profile to an IOPS tier proflie.
-Again, you're restriced to which IOPS tier profile you can specify by the file share size.
-When moving from a custom profile to any tiered profile, billing is updated and the IOPS is adjusted as per the profile.
+* Adjust IOPS from a custom profile to an IOPS tier profile.
+Again, you're restricted to which IOPS tier profile you can select by the file share size.
+When you move from a custom profile to any tiered profile, billing is updated and the IOPS is adjusted according to the profile.

 To adjust a file share's IOPS, the file share must be in a _stable_ state.
 Your user authorization is verified before adjusting IOPS.

-You can use the [UI](#fs-adjust-vpc-iops-ui), [CLI](#fs-adjust-vpc-iops-cli), or [API](#fs-adjust-vpc-iops-api) to adjust IOPS.
+You can use the [UI](#fs-adjust-vpc-iops-ui-file), [CLI](#fs-adjust-vpc-iops-cli-file), or [API](#fs-adjust-vpc-iops-api-file) to adjust IOPS.
 You can adjust the file share's IOPS multiple times up to its maximum limit or reduce IOPS to its lower limit.

 You can monitor the progress of your file share's IOPS change from the UI or CLI.
 You can also use the [Activity Tracker](/docs/vpc?topic=vpc-at-events) to verify that the IOPS were adjusted.

 ## Limitations
-{: #adjustable-iops-limitations}
+{: #adjustable-iops-limitations-file}

 The following limitations apply to this release.